letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-If the CA has not yet issued the certificate, the body of this response will be empty, and MUST include a Retry-After header to indicate when the server believes the certificate will be issued (as in the example above).
-After that time, the client may send a GET request to the certificate URI in order to get the certificate.
+If the CA has not yet issued the certificate, the body of this response will be empty.
+The client should then use the certificate URI to poll for the certificate.
+As long as the certificate is unavailable, the server MUST provide a 202 (Accepted) response and include a Retry-After header to indicate when the server believes the certificate will be issued (as in the example above).

 The default format of the certificate is DER (application/pkix-cert).
 The client may request other formats by including an Accept header in its request.